mmlacak/crochess/ws/libcrochess/docs/2_memory.md

 pointer (i.e. to `*arg` if `arg` is passed into `Foo **` type parameter), if main line is executed;
 that is to say, if all parameters were valid, and all sanity checks passed.

+### Weak parameters

+Weak parameters are indicated by appending `__w` to their name, e.g. `ply_start__w`.
+They are the same as input, read-only boorows, only they are stored in some structure, as opposed to just being used within called function.
+For example, `char const * restrict ply_start__w`.

+Since lifetime of a data pointed to by weak pointer depends on external owner, it's best to be used within hierarhical structure, where weak pointers from children points to their parents.

 Summary
 -------